 - Use a stand mixer, if you have one, to beat the butter (and shortening in this recipe) until creamy.
 Be patient.

-- Use brand name ingredients for the best results.
-Off-brand butters, for example, often have more water than name brands.
+- Use brand-name ingredients for the best results.
+Off-brand butter, for example, often has more water than name brands.
 And measure accurately.

-- Add eggs one at a time, waiting until each egg is mixed in before adding the next.
-But be careful not to over beat.
-Once the last egg is incorporated, move onto the next step.
+- PRO-Tip: Add eggs one at a time, waiting until each egg is mixed in before adding the next.
+But be careful not to overbeat.
+Once the last egg is incorporated, move on to the next step.

 - Bake in the middle of the oven.
 Check to see if the cake is done by inserting a toothpick into the middle of the cake.
 If it comes out clean, your cake is done.

 - Let the cake cool for 15 minutes on a rack, then carefully invert and remove from the baking pan.
-Allow to cool to room temperature on the rack before serving.
+Allow to cool to room temperature on the rack, then drizzle with icing before serving.